Netflix's Europe expansion seen eating into profits

-(Reuters) - Netflix Inc’s planned expansion in Europe will set the video streaming company up for growth, but will increase content and marketing expenses in the near term, analysts said.
+July 22 (Reuters) - Netflix Inc’s planned expansion in Europe would set the video streaming company up for growth, but would increase content and marketing expenses in the near term, analysts said.

-The company’s shares were down 4 percent at $433.37 in morning trading on Tuesday on the Nasdaq.
-The stock nearly doubled in the year to Monday’s close.
+The company’s shares were set to open down about 2 percent at $442.19 on Tuesday.
+Up to Monday’s close, the stock has nearly doubled in the past year.

 Netflix said it planned to expand into Germany, France, Austria, Switzerland, Belgium and Luxembourg in September, taking its international addressable market to more than 180 million broadband households - double the current U.S. market.